Great ideas rarely emerge from isolation

 A Modern Day Xerox PARC

-We focus on highly technical builders in the -1 to 0.
-Over the last decade, we have had 1,000 members join us to start companies, pursue research, and work on other ambitious projects.
+We focus on highly technical builders in -1 to 0.
+Over the last decade, over 1,000 members have joined us to start companies, pursue research, and find their life's work.

 See More